Monday, 30 March 2026

 There were things that seemed anachronistic from outside military society but that of course is just another word for "tradition" if it is deliberately maintained by a specific group.
 It depends on perspective.
 The power of perspective was belatedly brought home to me in my late twenties or early thirties by an Irishman in a story recounted here.

 On instance of a tradition within the army was RSVP cards.
 These were invitations to all kinds of parties and they were commonplace.
 You have probably received an RSVP card to a wedding.
-It's an elegantly written little card that says who is getting married, to whom, where, when , the dress code and you are invited to reply or "RSVP", from the French "répondez s'il vous plaît" saying whether you plan to attend.
+It's an elegantly printed little card that says who is getting married, to whom, where, when , the dress code and you are invited to reply or "RSVP", from the French "répondez s'il vous plaît" saying whether you plan to attend.
+They weren't hand-written.
+You ordered them from the printer and sent them out to your friends as required.
 I feel I am labouring the obvious, only I know that to my children all of this would probably be impenetrable.
-My parents mantelpiece from the the 1970s through the 1990s were packed with these cards, inviting them not just to weddings but primarily just to drinks and dinner parties.
+My parents' mantelpiece from the the 1970s through the 1990s were packed with these cards, inviting them not just to weddings but primarily just to drinks and dinner parties.
 They had them even into the 2000s and 2010s, though in diminishing numbers as they left army life and their local civilian friends who may also have used the RSVP card convention, pre-deceased them.
 The advent of email also probably contributed to the cards’ decline.

 Traditions like these belonged, as far as I could tell, to the upper classes and the military but then we didn't know many middle class civilian people.
 My uncle I suppose, ten years younger than dad, was that.
-He had a successful career in sales in the chocolate and drinks industry and ended up with a veyr nice large house in a Derbyshire village and a second holiday home somewhere on the North Yorkshire coast.
+He had a successful career in sales in the chocolate and drinks industry and ended up with a very nice large house in a Derbyshire village and a second holiday home somewhere on the North Yorkshire coast.
 But they weren't the same as us and he ribbed dad about it constantly.
 Dad bore it with an endless tolerant good humour.
 I never once heard him gripe about his brother.
-Dad was posh, and he was, comparatively.
+Dad was posh, apparently and he was, comparatively.
 There was something about him.
-It wasn't that he had airs and graces because he didn't.
+It wasn't that he had airs and graces.
 He liked opera so that counted against him.
-But he'd got that from his own family and developed it.
+But he'd got that from his own family and developed it himself.
 My uncle was a folk singer.
-Dad had gone to grammar school whereas my uncle hadn't, so that made him posh too.
+Dad had gone to grammar school whereas my uncle hadn't, so that made dad posh too.
 He was posh just by virtue of Sandhurst, the officer training school.
 All officers were posh, eventually.
 It was just the way of things.

-Officers were not generally members of the aristocracy unless they were in certain infantry regiments like the "Blues and Royals" - the Royal Horse Guards (Blues) and 1st Dragoons (Royals) - is one of the two regiments that make up the Household Cavalry of the British Army, along with the Lifeguards.
+Officers were not, on the whole, members of the aristocracy.
+There were infantry regiments that had more of them: the "Blues and Royals" were one made up of the Royal Horse Guards (Blues) and 1st Dragoons (Royals).
+They are one of the two regiments that make up the Household Cavalry of the British Army, along with the Lifeguards.
 "Household" here refers to the royal household.

-So there were officers, whose equivalent in civilian life would be middle class, probably on a social par with doctors and lawyers.
-Teachers were no longer really in the same sphere.
+So there were army officers, whose equivalent in civilian life would be middle class, probably on a rough social par with doctors and lawyers.
+Teachers were no longer really in the same sphere although they had been.
 But it was a special kind of middle class, because unlike ordinary middle class which might mean restaurants, foreign holidays, maybe a cleaner, maybe private school, this was a middle class that borrowed or inherited, in a social sense, customs from the upper class because that is where, of course, officers had traditionally come.

 That’s why I think RSVP cards for instance remained longer in the military for ordinary social events when the rest of society now only used them for weddings.
 An effervescent social life was also a hallmark of the officer culture not only because it was borrowed from an upper class but because it was a necessity to quickly integrate into a ready-made society when everyone was being moved around the world every few years.